 “Are you okay?”
 Sven asked.

-“I…I think I’m…” Aura’s face was pale as the world snake, and beads of sweat formed on her palms.
+“I…I think I’m…” Aura’s face was pale, and beads of sweat formed on her palms.
 She reached out with her hand, and her body collapsed.

 Sven put his fingers on her wrist.
 His eyes widened.
 “She is alive…T…Thank god.”
 He exhaled and looked towards Ragna.
 “The hood must have poisoned her.”

-“We have to bring her to a hospital.”
+“We have to bring her to a doctor.”